What’s in Your Sunscreen: Six Ingredients to Avoid This Summer

 As I always remind my patients, what you put on your body is just as important as what you put in it!
 Your skin is your largest organ, and it’s your body’s protective barrier against the outside world.
 Our skin can absorb much of what we put on it, so this means that harmful chemicals in body products, including those in sunscreens, can enter your bloodstream and circulate throughout your body, wreaking havoc on your immune and endocrine systems.
 This is crucial to think about when it comes to putting something on your child’s skin.
 Children are smaller in size, which means that their skin presents a larger surface area relative to their body weight for absorption of environmental substances.
 In addition, their endocrine system and in some cases, immune system, are still developing.

 Like many body products, popular sunscreens contain an alarming number of toxins.
-This week The Environmental Working Group (EWG) released their 2018 Guide to Sunscreens, which includes a list of which chemicals to look out for, and their top picks for the safest brands and products.
+Every year The Environmental Working Group (EWG) releases their Guide to Sunscreens, which includes a list of which chemicals to look out for, and their top picks for the safest brands and products.
 To make safe and educated buying decisions this season, check sunscreen labels for the most common and concerning ingredients below.

 6 Toxins to Avoid in Sunscreen